chilleo/ALPHA/README.md

 #### D-gen-statistic

 In Beta.
-The password is "loveluay"
+If prompted, the password to access is "loveluay".
+More documentation coming very soon.

 ### Output Files